jss02/Value-betting-tool/README.md

 ## Potential improvements
 ### Multithreading
 Multithreading would make the program faster as multiple websites could be scraped at once.
-Opening the webdriver sequentially wastes a lot of time at I/O waiting for as chromedriver which is slow to load the websites.
+Opening the webdriver sequentially wastes a lot of time at I/O waiting for chromedriver which is slow to load the websites.

 ### Using betfair odds to calculate true odds
 Pinnacle delays odds by 15 minutes for users that are not logged in.
 Using Betfair exchange odds through their API (costs £299) would improve the accuracy of the results.